 - (1) The OPFOR may or may not be required when exercise is conducted as part of a CPX.
 The OPFOR should be used if exercise is part of an FTX. - (2) The OPFOR should have specific missions and be controlled whenever used. - (3) The MILES can be used or the OCs can assess damage to equipment and personnel casualties. - c.
 Vehicles and Communications.
 Vehicles and communications equipment organic to the units are used.
 When OPFOR is employed, a vehicle and radio for the OCs are needed. - d.
 Maneuver Area.
 Depending upon the LTA, it is desirable to have an adequate training area that is 1.5 by 1.5 kilometers for deployment.
 A road network is required that allows a road march of at least 25 kilometers. - e.
 Master Incident List.
-During this STX, the MIL is essential to provide input to drive unit actions. - f.
-Consolidated Support Requirements.
-Table 4-6 shows the suggested support requirements for this STX.
+During this STX, the MIL is essential to provide input to drive unit actions.

 Sequence Event Estimated Time

 1 Receive and verify deployment warning order 20 min

 2 Initiate recall plan 30 min

 3 Perform administrative and soldier readiness processing activities 3 hr

 4 Inspect unit's vehicles and equipment 2 hr

 5 Load vehicles and equipment 3 hr

 6 AAR 1 hr

 7 Receive movement order 30 min

 8 Conduct nontactical road march 1 hr

 9 Arrive at APOE/SPOE 10 min

 10 Perform embarkation activities 2 hr

 11 Arrive at APOD/SPOD 30 min

 12 Perform debarkation activities 2 hr

 13 Perform staging and marshaling activities 2 hr

 14 Conduct theater reception operations 2 hr

 15 Coordinate theater integration activities 2 hr

 16 AAR 1 hr

-NOTE 4 TOTAL TIME: 23 hr
+TOTAL TIME: 23 hr

 NOTE 1: Events will be performed to standard, not time limitation.
-The time required to train an event will vary based on METT-TC factors and the training proficiency of the unit.
+The time required to train an event will vary based on METT-T factors and the training proficiency of the unit.